abikesa/coenbrothers/behindevery.md

          - The serious man got to smoke weed (how unserious!)
          - Our Viswa discovered a latent lesbian inside her (but she's daughter of Indian immigrant!)
          - Ethan, well, something happened and he's telling us in two films
          - Regardless, this "overcoming" (roof, trampoline) allows our ear to hear higher harmonics (and in the suburbs!)
+         - But what exactly is the barrier?
+What is straight-jacketing us?
+Received wisdom?
+Judaism?
+Hinduism?
 - **Heaven**/Pentatonic/Volks

 ### Black/Code/`Farmer`